 Introducing Punk Goes Pop Vol. 7

-As of July 14th of this year, we have a new album full of punk cover goodness.
+As of July 14th this year, we have a new album full of punk cover goodness.
 This is a much-anticipated album, as it has been over two years since Fearless Records released the last Punk Goes Pop album.
 There are 13 tracks of some current pop songs.
 The majority of these songs are rather popular beyond the mainstream media.
-There are many of these songs that are extremely popular for covers.
-I say this because I have heard a lot of different styles of “Stitches”, and “Love Yourself,” to name the most common ones.
+Many of these songs are extremely popular for covers.
+I say this because I have heard a lot of different styles of “Stitches” and “Love Yourself,” to name the most common ones.

 Here’s the tracklist for Punk Goes Pop Vol. 7!
-Check out the full playlist on YouTube
+Check out the entire playlist on YouTube.

 Punk Goes Pop Vol. 7 Tracklist